Image Credit: Delpixel/Shutterstock.com

 A six-lane sub-sea tunnel connects the trunk to the crescent.
 The tunnel is 1.4 km long, 40m wide and 25m below sea level.
 There is a 5.4 km (3.4 mi) monorail called the Palm Jumeirah Monorail connecting the Atlantis Hotel to the Gateway Towers at the foot of the island.
 The Monorail has been operational since May 2009.
 There are three stations on the monorail.

 Interesting Facts about Palm Jumeirah

 The following are some interesting facts of the Palm Jumeirah:

 - The first phase of residential complexes at the Palm Jumeirah was ready at the end of 2006.
-It is reported that all 4000 first phase properties sold out within 72 h of the initial sales release.
+It is reported that all 4000 first phase properties sold out within 72 hours of the initial sales release.

-- Reports state that if all of the materials used to build one of the Palm islands were placed end to end, a wall 2m high and half a meter thick could circle the world three times.
+- Reports state that if all of the materials used to build one of the Palm Islands were placed end to end, a wall 2m high and half a meter thick could circle the world three times.

 - It is claimed that more than 800 football pitches can be fitted into the Palm Jumeirah.

 Sources and Further Reading